ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/introduction/registries.md

 # Registries

 Before we get into the meat of programming a mod for Minecraft, we are going to talk about registries.
-For anyone new to Minecraft, all objects (e.g. Blocks, Items, Sounds, Biomes, etc.) must first be registered to be recognized and loaded into the game.
+For anyone new to Minecraft, all objects (e.g. `Blocks`, `Items`, `Sounds`, `Biomes`, etc.) must first be registered to be recognized and loaded into the game.
 A list of all currently supported registries can be located in `ForgeRegistries`.

 ## Registering Things